 Like I said before this is one of the most horrifying moments in Doctor Who history.
 Its a truly disgusting idea and the effects are very realistic too.
 This is probably the most effective moment during Saward’s entire time as script editor alongside Lytton’s transformation into a Cyberman.

-Worst Dalek Moment/ Dalek Get Destroyed By Concentrated Blast of Pure Rock N Roll/ Revelation of the Daleks
+Worst Dalek Moment/ Dalek gets estroyed by concentrated blast of pure Rock N Roll/ Revelation of the Daleks

 I don’t know what he was thinking with this moment.
 To be honest I don’t know what he was thinking with the character of the DJ overall.
 This moment makes the Daleks look like doofuses as they just wander in and get zapped.
-The only redeeming feature is that the annoying DJ gets exterminated at the end.
+The only redeeming feature is that the annoying DJ gets exterminated eventually.